rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 - DNS Validation
 - HTTP Validation

-When working with different kind of domains, a HTTP01 validation is the easiest.
+When working with different kinds of domains, a HTTP01 validation is the easiest.
 With a HTTP01 challenge, you prove ownership of a domain by ensuring that a particular file is present at the domain.
 It is assumed that you control the domain if you are able to publish the given file under a given path.

 DNS validation on the other hand is very useful when you are working with an organization's domain name and you would like to deploy services on subdomains like so: `*.yourdomain.com`.
 You can then generate a wildcard certificate and solve the DNS challenge through services like Cloudflare or AWS Route53.